University of East London

 - Familiarity with current working practices in NHS and related statutory service-settings in the UK and the contexts in which clinical psychology services are delivered.

-Please see our UELTPS for further details of the essential and desirable criteria for selection, including personal and professional qualities and competences.
+Please see our UELTPS for further details of the essential and desirable criteria for admissions, including personal and professional qualities and competences.

 References / Statements of suitability

-Applicants must have the commitment and ability to undertake advanced study, research, and clinical practice at the professional doctorate level.
+Applicants must undertake advanced study, research, and clinical practice at the professional doctorate level.
 Accordingly, one clinical and one academic reference must be provided, and together confirm excellent academic, research and clinical skills and the potential to succeed on the programme.

-References must be from a person who knows the applicant well and can provide for the programme genuine information on the qualifications, experiences, and statuses relevant to the application.
+References must be from someone who knows the applicant well and can provide for the programme genuine information on the qualifications, experiences, and statuses relevant to the application.

 Some healthcare organisations have a policy of providing only standardised references for all employees and will not provide personal references.
 We do not accept these references.

 References must be provided through the Clearing House system: we do not accept letters of recommendation, employment only references, or references provided in any other format.
-We deselect applicants without appropriate references.
 Applicants should ensure that their referees will complete the online Clearing House reference form.

 Documents required